 By 1838 seven members of the

-Woodforde family owned 52 acres between them including
+Woodforde family owned 52 acres within the parish of Ansford between them including

-regarded as a family home and in 1823 exchanged with
+regarded as a family home.
+In 1823, this was exchanged with

 the then rector for another house in the village.
 Two